MarquezProject/marquez/docs/running-on-aws.md

 6. Leave public access to the database **off**
 7. Choose the same VPC that your AWS EKS cluster is in
 8. In a separate tab, navigate to the AWS EKS cluster page and make note of the security group attached to your cluster
-9. Go back to the AWS RDS page and in the security group section, add the AWS EKS cluster’s security group from **step 8**
+9. Navigate back to the AWS RDS page and, in the security group section, add the AWS EKS cluster’s security group from **step 8**
 10. Next, under the **Additional Configuration** tab, enter `marquez` as the initial database name
 11. Finally, select **Create Database**